teckglobal/teckglobal-brute-force-protect/readme.txt

 Check "Enable Debug Logging" or "Enable Detailed Debug Log" in settings for logs in `wp-content/`.

 = How do I whitelist IPs? =
-Add IPs (one per line) in the "IP Whitelist" field under settings to skip brute force checks.
+Add IPs (one per line) in the "IP Whitelist" field under settings to skip checks.

 = Is a MaxMind key required? =
 No, it’s optional for geolocation; without it, country data shows as "Unknown."

+= How do I enable CAPTCHA? =
+Enable it in settings and add reCAPTCHA site and secret keys.

 == Screenshots ==